A Complete Guide to Product Bundling: Tips, Examples & How it Works

-Product bundling is a popular way for e-commerce sellers to sell more of their products, and in turn, increase their profits.
-This article goes over the psychology behind it, a few tips we've learned from industry experience, and examples of some brands that do it well.
+Product bundling is a popular way for ecommerce merchants to sell more of their products, and in turn, steadily increase their profits.
+This article discusses the psychology behind bundling, a few tips we've learned from industry experience, and examples of brands who do it well.

-If you are looking to learn more about what sort of product bundling strategies work best, what mistakes to avoid and which e-commerce companies have been effectively utilizing such selling technique, then read on.
+If you’d like to learn more about the best product bundling strategies, what mistakes to avoid, and which online stores and direct-to-consumer ecommerce brands are effectively utilizing such selling techniques, then read on.

-With this in mind, we see that the secret sauce to product bundling would be to find the right mix for your bundle package or to use mixed bundling.
-In order to understand how to find the right mix, it’s important to first know about customer value perception.
+With these numbers in mind, it’s clear the secret sauce to product bundling is finding the right mix for your bundled package, or to implement mixed bundling.
+But in order to find the right mix, you first need to know about customer value perception.

 Which Products Can Be Bundled?

 When considering which of your products to bundle, the best approach is to add goods that complement one another or can be used together, as was true for Nintendo's consoles and games package.
 Your product bundles have to make sense, so if you’re selling a computer, you’d be wise to include something like a free USB cable or screen cleaner.

 Another practical tip is to find out what customers want directly from the customers themselves.
 This is especially important within ecommerce, since bundles can help you outshine your competitors.

 With the help of customer data and product performance analytics, you can see what products a person is buying.
 Moreover, you can even track the different products they frequently purchase to learn which products might make sense together in terms of cross-selling.

 If you notice Shopper A bought a bottle of shampoo from your store, and they ordered a hair spa treatment you sell, this data shows you can successfully bundle these products together.
 To leverage this data further, find something that allows you to incorporate full-suite ecommerce analytics to provide better insights, and to measure the full performance of your A/B tests.